 23 Vegan Foods for Weight Loss

 You came.
 You slawed.
 You conquered just about every fat-burning vegan smoothie you could dream up.
-And now that your vegan cleanse thing is over, you're determined to eat more plant-based foods.
-Or maybe you've been vegetarian for awhile and think it's time to make the shift.
+And now that your vegan cleanse thing is over, you're determined to eat more vegan foods.
+Or maybe you've been vegetarian for a while and think it's time to make the shift.
 Heck, maybe you just want to drop those final 10 pounds and are sick of grilled chicken and tuna sandwiches.

+Our first vegan food is one of the healthiest toppings for weight loss.
 "Nuts contain healthy monounsaturated fats and protein, which keeps blood sugars steady," says celebrity nutritionist Lisa DeFazio, MS, RDN.
 "Nuts are also so satisfying, especially when you crave something crunchy.
 Add almonds or walnuts to oatmeal, a salad, or yogurt."
-And if you're addicted to sprinkling on the toppings, check out these 30 Healthy Toppings for Weight Loss.

 "Skip the pasta and opt to make vegetable noodles instead!" exclaims Rebecca Lewis, RD for HelloFresh.
 "Whether it's zucchini, beet, sweet potato, or carrots, these vegetables can be spiralized to give meals a healthier vibe.
 Not to mention that they add color to the plate making the meals even more beautiful–and upping your Instagram likes."